 Creation of PM2.5 distribution map of Kamijima Town

 Various causes of the high PM2.5 observed in the Seto Inland Sea have been considered, including the influence of the region's geography, pollution from nearby factories and ships, and transboundary pollution from the continent.
 In addition, open burnings are still being conducted in Kamijima Town, which is considered a local source of high PM2.5 concentration.
-Therefore, to analyze the causes and construct a more experiential environmental education, we measured PM2.5 in Kamijima Town using using a portable sensor and create a distribution map of PM2.5 concentration.
+Therefore, to analyze the causes and construct a more experiential environmental education, we measured PM2.5 in Kamijima Town using a portable sensor and create a distribution map of PM2.5 concentration.
 Conventionally, the creation of a distribution map using the portable sensor is done by walking, which requires time to measure a long distance.
 In addition, cycling is popular in Kamijima Town.
 Therefore, in this study, we measured once a week at a rate of 6 to 7 minutes per kilometer by bicycle around a cycling course.
 Initially, there were many cases of sudden increases in the measurements. we considered to be caused by the sunlight and the slight vibration of the bicycle due to the road.
 To resolve this issue, we created shade by placing the device in a box and used a mat made of glass wool to reduce vibrations, enabling more stable measurements (Figure 2).
 The PM2.5 concentration and GPS date stored on a tablet device were processed in Excel, and a distribution map was created using the web service GPS Visualizer (Figure 3).